joonashalinen/custom-language-compiler/README.md

 }
 ```

-# Project Structure
+# Project Folder Structure
-The project consists of two parts.
+The folder structure of the project's source code consists of three parts.
 Firstly, most of the functional code of the project exists in a library of reusable classes.
 These classes exist in the folder src/components.
 Secondly, the configuration code that uses these reusable classes to produce the compiler of our custom language lives within the folder src/my-language.
+Finally, third party libraries live in the folder src/libraries.
+The only third party libraries used in this project are the testing frameworks doctest and catch2.